-For best results, your computer monitor or video card resolution should be set to display in the projector's native resolution.
+For best results, your computer's monitor port or video card resolution should be set to display in the projector's native resolution.
 However, your projector includes Epson's SizeWise chip that supports other computer display resolutions, so your image will be resized to fit automatically.

-Your computer's monitor or video card refresh rate (vertical frequency) must be compatible with the projector.
+Your computer's monitor port or video card refresh rate (vertical frequency) must be compatible with the projector.
 (See your computer or video card manual for details.)